denydr/habit_tracker/README.md

 1. Ensure you have set up the PostgreSQL database as described in the Installation section.

-2. Update the database credentials in the `sample_data.py` script with your actual PostgreSQL username and password.
+2. Update the database credentials in the `.env` file with your actual PostgreSQL username and password.

 3. Run the sample data script: